BP: Clean energy rhetoric

 In Brazil, BP owns two ethanol producers—Companhia Nacional de Açúcar e Álcool andTropical BioEnergia—with three ethanol mills.
 These mills produce around 800000 m3/a of ethanol equivalent.
 BP has invested in an agricultural biotechnology company Chromatin, a company developing crops that can grow on marginal land and that are optimized to be used as feedstock for biofuel.
 Its joint venture with DuPont called Butamax, which has developed the patented bio-butanol-producing technology, and owns an isobutanol plant in Scandia, Kansas, United States.
 In addition BP owns biomethane production facilities in Canton, Michigan, and North Shelby, Tennessee, as well as share of facilities under construction in Oklahoma City and Atlanta.
 BP's subsidiary Air BP supplies aviation biofuel at Oslo, Halmstad, and Bergen airports.

 BP owns a 43% stake in Lightsource BP, a company which focuses on the managing and maintaining solar farms.
 As of 2017, Lightsource has commissioned 1.3 GW of solar capacity and manages about 2 GW of solar capacity.
 It plans to increase the capacity up to 8 GW through projects in the United States, India, Europe and the Middle East.
 BP has invested $20 million in Israeli quick-charging battery firm StoreDot Ltd. It operates electric vehicle charging networks in the UK under its subsidiary BP Chargemaster, and in China via a joint venture with Didi Chuxing.

 In partnership with Ørsted A/S, BP plans a 50 MV electrolyser at the Lingen refinery to produce hydrogen using North Sea wind power.
 Production is expected to begin in 2024.

 BP is a majority shareholder in carbon offset developer Finite Carbon, and acquired 9 GW of US solar projects in 2021.

 In 2023, following the announcement of record profits, the company scaled back their emissions targets.
 Originally, the company promised a 35-40% cut of emissions by the end of the decade.
-On February 7, BP revised the target to a 20-30% cut in emissions, stating that it needed to keep up with the current demands for oil and gas.
+On 7 February, BP revised the target to a 20-30% cut in emissions, stating that it needed to keep up with the current demands for oil and gas.

 Corporate affairs

+Business trends

+The key trends of BP are (as at the financial year ending December 31):

 Management

-Helge Lund is chairman of BP plc board of directors with Bernard Looney as chief executive officer.

-As of February 2020, the following individuals serve on the board:
+As of July 2025, the following individuals serve on the board: